 However, if you have spotted any problem in your succulent, no need to fret, after reading this article, you will be able to identify and fix the common problems that might arise growing a string of pearls.

-Shriveling of leaves and stem are evident indication that your string of pearl is not receiving proper care.
+Shriveling of leaves and stem are evident indications that your String of Pearls is not receiving proper care.
 You might wonder why this striking plant shrivels.
 Well, watering issues are one of the most common reasons for shriveled leaves in your succulent.

 Although string of pearls stores water in their leaves, they need proper watering to stay healthy.
 When their water storage runs down, their little round leaves begin to shrivel.
 Keep in mind that if you have a young succulent, it will need more water than the matured ones.
 Besides, too little water may also cause string of pearls to shrivel.